top of page

 How it Helps: Children learn to recognise and respond to their thoughts and feelings without becoming overwhelmed, improving focus and enhancing emotional well-being.

-Applications: Anxiety, emotional regulation, and managing stress related to chronic conditions.
+Support: Anxiety, emotional regulation, and managing stress related to chronic conditions.

 Psychoeducation focuses on teaching children and their families about their condition, helping them understand its impact on daily life and development.
 It provides clear, accessible information about the nature of the condition and practical strategies for managing challenges effectively.